juancastillo0/leto/README.md

 ## Server example

 A Leto/Shelf server example with multiple models, code generation, some utilities and tests can be found in https://github.com/juancastillo0/leto/tree/main/leto_shelf/example

+## Room Signals

+A service with room and messages, an user can subscribe to a room to listen to messages and send private or group-wide messages.
+The service uses web sockets and in the source code repository there are three projects:

+1. The Leto Shelf GraphQL server.
+Everything is saved in memory
+2. A Dart client using [Artemis](https://github.com/comigor/artemis)
+3. A Web Dart client using [`package:rad`](https://github.com/erlage/rad)

+You can view the code in the [Github repo](https://github.com/juancastillo0/room_signals).
+The client UI and some links to the different GraphQL Schema UI explorer is deployed in [this page](https://juancastillo0.github.io/room_signals/).

+## CI & CD Dart Server

+Work in Progress

+A service for compiling, executing and tracking the build process and deployment.
+With a git repository, one can set up a CLI pipeline for continues integration and delivery.
+All the commands are tracked in realtime.
+This is a simple personal project for deploying in a VM.
+The service uses web sockets and in the source code repository there are three projects:

+1. The Leto Shelf GraphQL server.
+Everything is saved in memory
+2. A Dart client using [`package:graphql`](https://pub.dev/packages/graphql) and [`package:graphql_codegen`](https://pub.dev/packages/graphql_codegen)
+3. A Web Dart client using [`package:jaspr`](https://github.com/schultek/jaspr)

+You can view the code in the [Github repo](https://github.com/juancastillo0/cidart).
+The client UI and some links to the different GraphQL Schema UI explorer is deployed in [this page](https://juancastillo0.github.io/cidart/).

 # Packages